Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: Introduction

-In the general case, reduction by three degrees of freedom is possible and the problem reduces to an analysis of a two-dimensional Poincar\'{e} map.
-Previously, this Poincar\'{e} map was investigated in Ref. \cite{Hartl2003, Suzuki1997}.
-There it was shown that in the general case the Mathisson\,--\,Papapetrou equations are nonintegrable by quadratures since in the Poincar\'{e} map one can clearly see chaotic trajectories for which the leading Lyapunov exponent has positive values.
-In Ref. \cite{Zelenka2020} it is shown that resonances and chaos can be found for astrophysical values of the angular momentum of the test body.
+The Poincar\'{e} map that arises in the case $\vec{Q} \not= 0$ was investigated previously in Ref. \cite{Hartl2003, Suzuki1997}.
+There it was shown that in the general case the MPD equations are nonintegrable by quadratures since in the Poincar\'{e} map one can clearly see chaotic trajectories for which the leading Lyapunov exponent has positive values.
+In Ref. \cite{Zelenka2020}, it is shown that resonances and chaos can be found for astrophysical values of the angular momentum of the test body.
+Recently, there has been growing interest in analyzing the motion of a rotating test body.
+This is due to the fact that this problem is central to the modeling of extreme mass-ratio inspirals (EMRIs) for space-based gravitational-wave observatories (for details, see \cite{Zelenka2020}) such as LISA, TianQin and Taiji.

-This paper presents an explicit reduction after which the Mathisson\,--\,Papapetrou equations in the Schwarzschild space-time reduce to a system with three degrees of freedom.
-The required trajectories of this system lie on the invariant manifold given by the Tulczyjew condition.
-The fixed points of the reduced system describe the motion of the test body in a circle.
-Previously, circular orbits in which the orbital angular momentum is parallel to the angular momentum of the body were analyzed in Refs. \cite{Suzuki1998, Jefremov2015, Hackmann2014}.
-In this paper we also find other fixed points of the reduced system in which the orbital angular momentum is not parallel to the angular momentum of the body.
-For values of the total angular momentum of the test body that corresponds to neutron stars or black holes these circular orbits turn out to be unstable.
+In this paper, a reduction by the symmetry group $SO(3)$ is explicitly performed for the MPD equations in the Schwarzschild space-time.
+The reduced variables used are related to the relativistic Andoyer variables introduced in Ref. \cite{Ramond2025} (see Section \ref{eqCanonic}).
+Note that the equations obtained in Ref. \cite{Ramond2025} in reduced variables are not the original nonlinear equations, but the nonlinear equations linearized with respect to the angular momentum.
+Another analog of the Andoyer variables was introduced in Ref. \cite{Witzany2019} (see Section \ref{eqCanonic}).
+The variables used in Ref. \cite{Witzany2019} do not define reduction by the symmetry group $SO(3)$.
+Hence, the Hamiltonian obtained in the above-mentioned variables depends on a larger number of variables (angle $\theta$ and linear momentum $P_\theta$) compared to the Hamiltonian obtained in this paper after reduction (see Section \ref{sectionRedQneq0}).